Listen to the Latest Podcast Episode

 Step 3: Savor

-Keep a copy of every letter you write—the ones you sent and the ones you keep to yourself.
+Keep a copy of every letter you write—the ones you send and the ones you keep to yourself.
 To hold in your hands the stack of proof that you matter to people and that people have gone out of their way to help you and to enrich your life.
 Take the time to appreciate the physical representation of your growth, your learning, and your accomplishments—and the love and care that inspired it all.

 Tags: